Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: DM direct detection

 Taking the small recoil energy limit and ignoring the $Z$-boson exchange contribution safely we can cast the recoil-energy dependent differential cross section into the following factorized form:

-in the spin-1/2 and spin-1 cases, respectively, with the target nucleus mass $m_T$ and the recoil energy $E_R$.\footnote{ The significant suppression of the $|b_1|^2$ term in Eq.~\eqref{eq:spin-1_recoil_energy_distribution} with a tiny recoil energy is because the term with the orbital angular momentum $l=1$ does not observe the CP selection rule $(-1)^l=1$ nearly valid in the non-relativistic limit, while the $|a_1|^2$ term with $l=2$ observing the rule is not suppressed.} Note that the momentum transfer $q^2= 2m_TE_R$ is very tiny.
+for the spin-1/2, 1, 3/2, and 2 cases, respectively, with the target nucleus mass $m_T$ and the recoil energy $E_R$.
+Note that the momentum transfer $q = \sqrt{2m_TE_R}$ is much smaller than our dark matter mass in consideration.
 One noteworthy feature is that the recoil-energy dependent function $\mathcal{A} (E_R)$ is factored out independently of the spin of the anapole DM particle:

-with the electric charge number $Z_T$ of the target nucleus and the DM particle speed $v_{\chi}$ relative to the nucleus.
+with the atomic number $Z_T$ of the target nucleus and the DM particle speed $v_{\chi}$ relative to the nucleus.
 The charge form factor $F_C$ is given by